 How to Tell if Your Child Needs Glasses

-Choosing whether or not to get contacts for you child boils down to how responsible they are.
+Are contact lenses right for your child?
 Get information from a VSP doctor to help you decide when the time's right for your child to start wearing contacts.

 Heredity is the most common reason for colorblindness.
 An eye exam for your child can help identify color blindness and prevent problems in school.

 Children are notorious for breaking or losing their glasses.
-These four easy tips will help to prolong the life of your child's eyewear.
+These four easy tips will help to prolong the life of your child's eyeglasses.

 School-Age Kids Need More Than Vision Screenings

-10 million kids in America have vision problems.
-And, traditional school vision screening can miss them.
-An expert shares some advice.
+10 million kids in America have vision problems that traditional school vision screening can overlook.
+An eye care expert shares advice for parents.